 The Story Behind Panorama

-The startup has only been around for four years: Feuer and fellow Yale undergrad Xan Tanner formed it while at college.
-However, improving the way in which educators get feedback has been a point of focus for Feuer since his days in the Los Angeles public school system.
+The startup has only been around for four years: Feuer and fellow Yale undergrad Xan Tanner formed it while at college probably by opting for a business loan.
+Their aim was to improve the way in which educators get feedback, especially for Feuer who had spent his childhood days in the Los Angeles public school system.

 Feuer was the president of his school’s student council, and he started an effort to make California’s schools more conducive to feedback and change.
 His coalition was even successful in getting new legislation passed so that schools could effectively survey students, but implementing the law approved extraordinarily difficult.
 Realizing that mandating surveys was not enough because the quality of surveys and data analytical capabilities they wanted didn’t exist, Feuer eventually set out to create the absent tool.